 1) The site has a single staircase that provides a means of escape and is 1000mm in width.
-There is a ventilation grill at the head of the staircase

-2) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum.

-3) Within the means of escape there is a single corridor that forms a dead end and is located on the ground floor.
+- 2) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum. - Within the means of escape there is a single corridor that forms a dead end and is located on the ground floor.
 However, the corridor is protected with fire resisting construction, has natural ventilation via a louvre vent, is a place of relative safety and leads to a final exit door.
-The maximum travel distance along the corridor is 13 metres (from flat 120 to the final exit) as per the guidance at the time 1962 - 71.
-All communal doors within the corridor are notional FD30s with the flat entrance doors being FD30s rated composite door sets.
-Flats 66, 64, 62 all have balconies that could be used as an alternative means of escape, flat 68 is immediately adjacent the final exit door (1m).
+The maximum travel distance along the corridor is approximately 12 metres (from flat 62 to the final exit) as per the guidance at the time 1962 - 71.

+All doors within the corridor are notional FD30s with the flat entrance doors being FD30s rated composite door sets.
+Flats 66, 64 and 62 all have balconies that could be used as an alternative means of escape, flat 68 is immediately adjacent the final exit door (1m) and flat 60 is behind a notional FD30s communal fire door in proximity (1m) to a final exit door.